 - Slim design slips conveniently under any fitted twin, queen or king bed sheet.

 - Recommended for kids 2 years and up.

-The Shrunks travel bed rails may need to be occasionally re-inflated depending on location, temperature, and humidity.
-My 2-year-old needs a rail or some type of barrier to successfully stay in bed.
-We have a built-in rail at home on her bed and these inflatable bed rails provide the security on the go that my daughter has built into her bed at home.
+The Shrunks travel bed rails may need to be occasionally re-inflated depending on location, temperature and humidity.
+My 2-year-old benefits from using a rail or barrier of some type to successfully stay in bed.
+We have a built-in rail on her bed at home.
+On the go, these inflatable bed rails provide similar security for keeping kids snug in bed.

 b.box Sippy Cups